ks2197/CredBot/README.md

-Credit Score Analysis in Python
+CredBot
 =============
-**A credit scoring model** is a tool that is typically used in the decision-making process of accepting or rejecting a loan.
-A credit scoring model is the result of a statistical model which, based on information about the borrower (e.g. age, number of previous loans, etc.), allows one to distinguish between "good" and "bad" loans and give an estimate of the probability of default.
+**A credit scoring model** A credit scoring model is a mathematical model used to estimate the probability of default, which is the probability that customers may trigger a credit event (e.g., bankruptcy, obligation default, failure to pay, and cross-default events).
+In a credit scoring model, the probability of default is normally presented in the form of a credit score.
+A higher score refers to a lower probability of default.

 **Loan Default**: In finance, default is failure to meet the legal obligations of a loan, for example when a home buyer fails to make a mortgage payment, or when a corporation or government fails to pay a bond which has reached maturity.